turingschool/front-end-curriculum/projects/flash-cards.md

 ***CYOE (Choose Your Own Extension)***
 Collaborate with instructors to personalize an extension for this project

-# Evaluation Rubric

-The project and structure for the evaluation for this project can be found [here](http://frontend.turing.io/projects/flash-cards-eval)
+# Evaluations / Submission

+This project will be evaluated remotely by your instructors over the weekend.
+We will have a retro the following Monday to go over common issues and takeaways for the project.

+Submit your GH Repo <a href="https://docs.google.com/spreadsheets/d/1-x7qljnul7V-vWXcs4G9kpArfQNgISXpxuyNnKfedNU/edit?usp=sharing" target="\__blank">here</a> by __9AM on Friday, Oct 4th__.